 However, it is not usually as simple as this, especially if the amount of tax due, exceeds £1,000.
-In these circumstances, HMRC will ask you to pay two installments on account for a future year - one paid in January and the next paid in July.
-This means that the estimated liability for the tax year, is paid three months after the tax year end.
+In these circumstances, HMRC will ask you to pay two instalments on account for a future year - one paid in January and the next paid in July.
+This means that the estimated liability for the tax year is paid three months after the tax year-end.

 |1||31st January 2020||Tax Liability to pay for April 2019 income:||£2,000|